An Introduction to the J Programming Language

 This book is meant to help the reader to learn the computer-programming language J.

-My hope is that the book will be useful to a wide readership.
-Care is taken to introduce only one new idea at a time, to provide examples at every step, and to make the examples very simple.
-Even so, the experienced programmer will find much to appreciate in the radical simplicity and power of the J notation.
+I hope the book will be useful to a wide readership, from beginning programmers to experienced programmers.
+Beginning programmers will find examples at every step.
+Care is taken to to make the examples very simple and to introduce only one new idea at a time.
+Experienced programmers will find much to appreciate in the radical simplicity and power of the J notation.

-The scope of this book is the core J language defined in the J Dictionary.
+The scope of the book is the core J language defined in the J Dictionary.
 The coverage of the core language is meant to be relatively complete, covering (eventually) most of the Dictionary.

 The book is organized as follows.
 Part 1 is a basic introduction which touches on a variety of themes.
 The aim is to provide the reader, by the end of Part 1, with an overview and a general appreciation of the J language.
 The themes introduced in Part 1 are then developed in more depth and detail in the remainder of the book.

-All the examples have been executed with J701.
+All the examples have been executed with J701 or later.

 Part 1: Getting Acquainted